 Next time we go, we'll plan our route a little more in detail.
 It's so hard to choose what to do with so many characters out, so many short lines, and opportunities to get so much candy!

-Lessons Learned from our Day at Ohana's, Downtown Disney, and Mickey's Not-So-Scary Halloween Party
+Lessons Learned from our Day at Ohana's, Disney Springs, and Mickey's Not-So-Scary Halloween Party

 1. Plan 90 minutes to travel from your hotel to another hotel for a meal reservation.
 It will take that long.